EventStore/EventStore/docs/server/features/connectors/README.md

 ## Further plans

-Although the Connectors plugin will be available to everyone running on the leader node, some sinks, such as the Kafka one, will be made commercial.
+Although the Connectors plugin will be available to everyone running on the leader node, some sinks, such as the Kafka one, will require a license key to use.
 We will open up the preview program to a wider audience in the coming months.

 Further, we plan to: